AustralianAntarcticDivision/measo-assess/README.md

 Tool - ecm val
 - take the cmip6 output and produce a whole lot of output
 - could incorporate our diagnostic approach ?
+- Andrew L also keen to align to standards for output, e.g. COARDs etc.

 There is a summer bias in SO in Access, uses UM, lots of techniques been tried to overcome - the higher res stuff is better